katpap/RabbitMQ/README.md

 #PhoneConsumer
-Consumer that counts the phone messages received.
+It counts the phone messages received.
 A RestController(PhoneController) is used to allow user retrieve the grouped data.

 Unit tests are included.